Surrey Hills Qigong Home2025-06-08T17:12:43+00:00

 About Sue

-Whether you’re brand new to Qigong or returning to your practice, you are warmly welcome.
+Whether you’re brand new to Qigong or returning to your practice, and especially if you live anywhere near Godalming or Guildford or other villages in the Surrey Hills, you are warmly welcome.

 Let’s move softly, breathe deeply, and reconnect with what really matters.

-Join me and discover the quiet magic of Qigong.
+Join me and discover the quiet magic of Qigong in Surrey.

 With love & Qi,